kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) Ensure the accuracy of the test or analysis and the associated results;

-\(4\) Trace any procedural hazard control identified to a written procedure, and approved by the person designated under §417.103(b)(2) or the person's designee, with the paragraph or step number of the procedure specified;
+\(4\) Trace any procedural hazard control identified to a written procedure, and approved by the person designated under [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]](b)(2) or the person's designee, with the paragraph or step number of the procedure specified;

 \(5\) Identify a verifiable hazard control for each hazard; if a hazard control is not verifiable, a launch operator may include it as an informational note on the hazard analysis form;

 \(6\) For each hazard control, reference a released drawing, report, procedure or other document that verifies the existence of the hazard control; and

-\(7\) Maintain records, as required by §417.15, of the documentation that verifies the information in the ground safety analysis.
+\(7\) Maintain records, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.15   Records.|§417.15]], of the documentation that verifies the information in the ground safety analysis.

 \(k\) A launch operator must ensure the continuing accuracy of its ground safety analysis.
 The analysis of systems and operations must not end upon submission of a ground safety analysis report to the FAA during the license application process.
 A launch operator must analyze each new or modified system or operation for potential hazards that can affect the public.
 A launch operator must ensure that each existing system and operation is subject to continual scrutiny and that the information in a ground safety analysis report is kept current.